homehome > yeah but

 3. Yeah but, that nice Nova show on PBS said how the WTC collapsed and it all sounded really plausible.
 Agreed, they make it sound plausible.
 They do so by bending and omitting and inventing many facts.
 They essentially reproduced Eagar's pancake theory, which starts from the conclusion and fits "facts" around it, e.g., the steel must have softened enough for it to buckle, and that could happen around 1300 degrees, therefore the fire must have been about 1300 degrees.
 But there is no evidence it was that hot, and much evidence to the contrary (e.g., firemen at the 78th floor saying the fires were small and controllable).
 And if they were that hot, for any of the steel to reach that temperature would have taken much longer than the buildings even stood after the crash, because steel is a great conductor of heat and the whole structure would act as a big heat sink.
 In August 2004 NIST took a scale reproduction of a WTC floor and put it in a 35 foot furnace for two hours in an attempt to reproduce the kind of buckling they required in this theory.
 It didn't happen.
 So they threw out the test results and invented a computer simulation with unpublished parameters; in other words they just cooked the model with secret numbers until it collapsed, without regard for reality.
 Remember, "Just because a scientist said it doesn't mean it's science."
 Eagar is with MIT; MIT relies very heavily on the military for its research funding.
 I'm just saying.

 4. Yeah but, people saw a plane hit the Pentagon!
-Well, they saw something.
-Some people say they saw an airliner, others say they saw a very small plane, others say they saw a missile, and others say they saw two planes.
-One investigator tried to track down the people who said they saw an airliner, and upon further questioning, not one of them actually said they saw it hit.
-They said they saw an airliner in the sky, and then they heard an explosion.
-There's room for some funny business in there.
-But yeah, the Pentagon issue is basically one where the physical evidence (damage inconsistent with plane hit; flight data indicate plane too high) conflicts with eyewitnesses testimony.
-So we have a Groucho Marx situation: "Who are you gonna believe, me or your own eyes?"
-This question divides the so-called 9/11 Truth community.
-To me, what hit it isn't as important as that it got hit, over half an hour after Tower Two got hit, with no fighter jets over the capital.
+Yeah, that one is pretty convincing.
+Yeah the hole looks small and yeah there's not much debris and yeah it's weird they won't release more than five frames of useless video.
+I'm sympathetic to people who think it wasn't a plane.
+For myself, unless I see a video of a missile or a bomb, I'm going with airplane.
+But also, what hit it isn't as important as that it got hit, over half an hour after Tower Two got hit, with no fighter jets over the capital.
 Other things that worry me more include the flying skill involved when the supposed pilot was Hani Hanjour and the unnecessarily difficult targeting of the best protected and least important wedge, including the quite leisurely three-minute spiral descent indicating lack of concern over interception.
 So, missile or plane, take your pick, the official story smells funny no matter which way you slice it.

 6. Yeah but, I'm a man of science, a skeptic, and I've heard it all before.
 I get this one a lot.
 Like I'm not a man of science.
 Like I'm a gullible child.
 I tell them a bit about the evidence but they're not listening.
 The second they grasp the concept that I'm questioning the official story, and that there is a conspiracy involved, they get that condescending smirk and their heads start shaking with tired wisdom.
 Then they tell me about some unrelated crazy thing they heard and how it was pure garbage.
 Or they'll hold forth about how these things never hold up under true scientific light.
 Or they simply say "Nah, I'm not convinced."
 Like, without even listening.
 Well.
 I've got something to say to you guys: HEY SMUGFACE!
 I'm a skeptic too!
 And this is science!
 It's the official story that doesn't hold up!
 DO SOME RESEARCH!
 There.
 I've got that off my chest.
 I feel much better now.